 Part 1 of this four-part series explores

-- The power of emotions in social competency development
+- The power of emotions in developing social competencies

 - Hands-on activities to discover the depth and complexity of emotions